 Watch out for Irregularity:

 According to Turf Magazine, the IRS never likes irregular salaries so if you find a way to make your income more established that can help you avoid red flags.
 One way to do that is to have your customers pay you a monthly fee all year to maintain their property.
 Another is to find work off-season to keep your company going which is useful for lots of reasons – like retaining employees and keeping up your profits.
 You can find more ideas for Winter Work here.

 Budget, budget, budget!

-The best way to pay yourself is weekly or bi-weekly with a conservative amount that you KNOW YOUR BUDGET CAN HANDLE.
-Know your numbers, know your expenses, know your revenues, and know exactly what costs are coming up that your company needs to save for.
-Then you can take what’s left and determine what a fair, regular salary is for you once everything else is taken care of.
+The best way to pay yourself is weekly or bi-weekly.
+Try using a conservative amount that you KNOW YOUR BUDGET CAN HANDLE.
+Know your numbers, know your expenses, know your revenues, and know what costs are coming up that your company needs to save for.
+You can then take what’s left and determine what a fair, regular salary is once everything else is addressed.
 Know your profit and loss statements, track your man hour ratings, and understand gross profit margin.

 Without knowing what your company can afford, you won’t know the true amount to pay yourself.